 Register Fans for Ducts in Older Homes

-Choosing a model with a built-in thermostat will further help for rooms which receive the least amount of airflow.
+Choosing a model with a built-in thermostat will further help for rooms that receive the least amount of airflow.

 Inline Fans for Complicated Ductwork Layouts